-His research has been funded by the Belmont Forum, IDRC, DFID, NERC, National Geographic Society, Royal Geographical Society, and the British Academy.
+His research has been funded by the Belmont Forum, International Development Research Centre (IDRC), Department for International Development (DfID), Natural Environment Research Council (NERC), National Geographic Society, Royal Geographical Society, and the British Academy.

 - Critical water resources geographies